Greenlobby/AncientAstronomyChart/README.md

 ## English

 This project is a WPF application that visualizes ancient Chinese astronomical concepts, including the Twenty-Eight Mansions, solar terms, and celestial body positions.
+"This software utilizes the results of Mr. Dao from TWITTER regarding the research of the 28 lunar mansions, particularly the conclusion that in the year -2629, the position of the Ox Mansion is at 240 degrees of ecliptic longitude."

 ### Features
 - Display of the Twenty-Eight Mansions (二十八宿)